chyyran/GOGWrappers-for-Steam/README.md

 Compiling
 ---------
 To build, run build.bat.
-This will build it in GOG-SteamBridge\bin\Debug To create the portable SFX installer version, you must have WinRar installed.
+This will build it in GOGWrappers-Steam\bin\Debug To create the portable SFX installer version, you must have WinRar installed.
 The trial version should work fine.
-Run build_sfx.bat, and it will output GOGWizard-SteamBridge.exe in the same folder.
+Run build_sfx.bat, and it will output GOGWrappers.exe in the same folder.

 If you have any problems, look into the build scripts and change the parameters, or compile it yourself with VS2010.